DardenDSC/intro-to-python-programming/README.md

 programming language with many libraries.
 Fortunately, an organization called Anaconda, Inc. has made it easy to install just the libraries that we need for doing data analysis.
 Start by going to https://www.anaconda.com/download.
-You should see the options to download Anaconda for Linux, Mac, or Windows.
+You should see the options to download Anaconda for Windows, Mac and Linux.
 Follow the command prompts on your screen just like you would install any other software.
 Anaconda is just installing a flavor of Python and Python libraries that are all compatible for data analysis.